Anthony Myint

 Anthony Eric Myint (born May 5, 1978, Falls Church, Virginia) is an American chef, author, and restaurateur based in San Francisco, California.

-Myint is co-founder of several San Francisco restaurants, including Mission Chinese Food, The Perennial, Mission Street Food, Mission Cantina, Mission Burger, Lt.
+Myint is co-founder of several San Francisco restaurants, including Mission Chinese Food, The Perennial, Mission Cantina, Mission Burger, Lt.
 Waffle, and Commonwealth Restaurant.

 Early life

 Myint was raised in Annandale, Virginia, by parents who had immigrated from Myanmar.
 He attended Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
 He later graduated from Carleton College with majors in economics and Asian studies.

 Culinary career

 Myint moved to San Francisco in 2004 and worked as a line cook at Bar Tartine before founding Mission Street Food, a food truck enterprise.
 He launched Mission Chinese Food inside Lung Shan restaurant in July 2010.

 In August 2010, Myint co-founded Commonwealth Restaurant, a charitable fine-dining venture in San Francisco.
-Mission Chinese Food expanded to New York’s Lower East Side in February 2012.
+Mission Chinese Food expanded to New York's Lower East Side in February 2012.

 Myint opened Mission Bowling Club in early 2012, reviving his Mission Burger recipe at a bowling alley concept.

 In January 2016, Myint and co-founder Karen Leibowitz opened The Perennial, a restaurant focused on environmental sustainability, featuring produce from Zero Foodprint initiatives.